 In Nova Scotia we have three caucuses: the Liberal caucus, the Progressive Conservative (PC) caucus, and the New Democratic Party (NDP) caucus.
 The Liberal caucus is sometimes referred to as the government caucus.

 An MLA does not have to join a caucus.
 An MLA who does not sit in a caucus in called an independent.
-There is currently one independent (Andrew Younger, Dartmouth East).
+There is currently no independent member.
+In the last House, there was one (Andrew Younger, Dartmouth East).

 An MLA can also switch caucuses.
 Even if they are elected under the banner of one party, they can decide to join a different caucus.
 For example, in 2009 Karen Casey was elected for the PC party in Colchester North, but later joined the Liberal caucus.
-She was re-elected as a Liberal in 2013.
+She was re-elected as a Liberal in 2013 and 2017.
 Chuck Porter (Hants West) left the PC caucus in 2014 to sit as an independent, and later joined the Liberal caucus.
+He was re-elected as a Liberal in 2017.
 Joining another caucus is sometimes referred to as “crossing the floor” because the MLA will sit in a different place.

 MLAs join a caucus because they believe they can accomplish more as a team.
 That is why the members of a caucus almost always vote the same way.

 Caucuses meet regularly.
 Usually they meet weekly.
 When the House is in session, they will meet every day.
 The purpose of a caucus meeting is to discuss the political issues of the day and develop a strategy.
 When the House is sitting, the caucus will usually discuss whatever business is being done that day, practice for Question Period, and generally make sure everybody in the caucus knows what they’re supposed to do in the House.